-Representatives from EMA and the Dutch government finally found an alternative solution at a meeting in the Hague on Monday.
-EMA director Guido Rasi expressed concerns about the space, saying, “This is not an optimal solution.
+Representatives from EMA and the Dutch government finally found an alternative solution at a meeting in The Hague on Monday.
+In a statement, EMA director Guido Rasi expressed concerns about the space, saying, “This is not an optimal solution.
 We will only have half the space compared with our current premises in London.”

 Amsterdam won the bid in November of last year, beating out 18 other cities.
 The city council had previously promised EMA a seamless transition to avoid interrupting the agency’s work.
 EMA’s responsibilities include determining the safety and efficacy of drugs, licensing them for marketing in 31 countries, and monitoring adverse reactions to marketed treatments.
-After the victory, Dutch foreign minister Halbe Zijlstra promised, “Doors that close in London on Friday will open in Amsterdam on Monday.”
+After the victory, Dutch foreign minister Halbe Zijlstra promised, “Doors that close in London on Friday will open in Amsterdam on Monday,” according to Science Business.

 Amsterdam’s winning bid proposed a new office for EMA’s 890 staff, but noted it would not be able to provide space for all of them from day one.
 The city expects to complete the 19-floor building by the end of 2019, and it has offered to pay for temporary accommodation until construction is finished.